apache/airflow/airflow/providers/amazon/aws/executors/ecs/README.md

 ```

 Note: Doing this will overwrite the contents of the directory on the container with the contents of the local directory.

+### Installing Python Dependencies

+This Dockerfile supports installing Python dependencies via `pip` from a `requirements.txt` file.
+Place your `requirements.txt` file in the same directory as the Dockerfile.
+If it is in a different location, it can be specified using the `requirements_path` build-argument.
+Keep in mind the Docker context when copying the `requirements.txt` file.
+Uncomment the two appropriate lines in the Dockerfile that copy the `requirements.txt` file to the container, and run `pip install` to install the dependencies on the container.

 ### Building Image for ECS Executor